ashleighliu/ashleighliu/README.md

 ### :woman_technologist: About Me :
 I am a 2nd year at the University of Student, double majoring in Computer Science <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> and Economics.

-- :telescope: I’m extremely interested in visualizing statistics with algorithms and web applications.
+- :telescope: I'm extremely passionate about computer science!

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I love working on new projects, learning new languages, frameworks, and ways to program.

 - :zap: In my free time, I read tech articles, finance journals, and play games.